This is the part seven in my series examining the lives of the women in Henry VIII’s life. Click here for previous essays from the series.

 Catherine Howard was about seventeen years old when she married the 49-year-old Henry VIII, a man with an unpredictable temper, numerous ghastly health conditions, and supreme control over everyone in the country — including her.
 By every account, she was happy and willing to become his wife, but if she hadn’t been, she’d have been killed for treason probably.
 Even moreso than with his previous four wives, this was a zero sum game where Henry had control over everything and Catherine none.
 He spotted her when she was one of many ladies in waiting to his previous wife, decided he wanted her, and that was basically that.
 Henry had never known the world to operate any differently — anyone who’d ever dared to prevent him from taking what he wanted generally wound up dead.

 From most accounts, Catherine was a tiny spitfire of fun energy.
 She had been offered an education and could read and write, but her passions were more for dancing and small animals than for scholarly conversation.
 One of the youngest of eleven siblings parented by the youngest of 21 (!!!) siblings, she’d grown up as an afterthought to an afterthought; had she managed to wrangle a medium-wealthy aristocrat, it would have been seen as a great success for her and her family.
-She landed a place at court due to the string-pulling of her uncle, the Duke of Norfolk, who you may remember as Anne Boleyn’s father.
+The Howards were a notable aristocratic family with connections to the Boleyns.
 Because, even moreso than everyone else in this whole saga was distantly cousins of each other, she and Anne were, in fact, first cousins.
 That her fate would wind up a grotesque funhouse version of Anne’s only cements the invisible bond between these two, who more than likely never met.

 Catherine would have been a toddler when Anne and Henry began their nearly decade-long entanglement, and about ten years old when Anne was put to death for trumped-up charges of adultery and treason.
 Catherine had been living for most of her childhood away from her neglectful parents, rooming in a sort of dormitory with other forgotten children of other minor aristocrats, in the manor house of her father’s stepmother, the Dowager Duchess of Norfolk.
 The Dowager Duchess was even more disinterested in any of her wards as their parents had been, mostly staying out of their way and leaving them to their own devices.
 Growing up in such an environment, Catherine understandably grew up without the same strict upstairs/downstairs sense of servants and aristocrats, all the young adults apparently members of the same crowd of youthful carousing.